scooterisbad/ahk-scripts/README.md

 # ahk-scripts
-Auto-hotkey scripts that assist with toontown gameplay
+Auto-hotkey scripts that assist with toontown gameplay You will have to edit most of the scripts in order to apply to your keybinds etx

 ## ttrsprint
 Allows you to assign a keybind to sprint, rather than double tapping forward